 Small Craft Alert for Wednesday for South West Lakes

 - Westerly 25 to 30 knots turning northwesterly 20 to 30 knots in the morning.

 - The chance of thunderstorms from the late morning.

 - Northwesterly 25 to 30 knots decreasing to 15 to 25 knots early in the morning.

 - Possible heavy showers in the morning.
 The chance of thunderstorms.
 Possible hail during the evening.

-- North to northwesterly 15 to 20 knots tending west to northwesterly in the morning then becoming north to northwesterly below 10 knots in the late evening.
+- Northwesterly about 10 knots becoming west to southwesterly during the morning then becoming north to northwesterly during the evening.

 Please be awareWind gusts can be 40 percent stronger than the averages given here.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.